Close

 Any person making a payment to a non-resident must get a TAN and deduct tax at the appropriate rates in light of the provisions of section 195.
 Within the set deadlines, the payer must deposit the tax withheld with the government against the payee’s PAN.
 The payer must also provide the TDS return in Form 27Q by the quarterly deadlines and give the non-resident the TDS certificate in Form 16A.

-Thus, Section 195 of the ITA provides the rates and deductions for Non-Resident Indians.
+Section 195 of the ITA provides the rates and deductions for Non-Resident Indians.
 It focuses primarily on the tax rates and deductions on business transactions with an NRI.
 The amount generated through these transactions is chargeable under the Income Tax Act.
 To deduct the TDS on Non-Residents, the steps provided under Section 195 should be followed.
-Following the guidelines can be helpful for a smooth process of deducting the TDS.

 Kotak Guaranteed Fortune Builder